Famous blue logos: Companies with blue logos

 PayPal Logo

 The gradation of blue hues is not just an aesthetic choice.
-It subtly embodies the platform’s founding principle: seamless digital money transfers between users.
+It embodies the platform’s founding principle: seamless digital money transfers between users.
 Blue transcends cultural boundaries, making it the perfect hue for a global brand like PayPal.
 In a digital age where fast transactions and financial security are paramount, the consistent blue color of PayPal’s logo reinforces its position as a trusted and efficient digital wallet.

 Pepsi